ArthurBeaulieu/OstrichRemover/README.md

 `$ python ./MzkOstrichRemover.py -f ./path/to/library/folder/`

+### Analyze (`-a` or `--analyze`)

+Available options :
+- `-d` or `--dump` to dump the analyze result in a json file.

+The analyze mode is made to use any JSON dumps generated with the `-sd` or `--scan --dump` command.
+Just provide the path where all your dumps resides and let the script generates you a meta analysis of them.
+The main goal of this command is to prepare data to be displayed in a graph (hello d3js).
+To do so, run (add `-d` or `--dump` to generate the JSON report) :

+`$ pyton ./MzkOstrichRemover.py -a ./path/to/json/dumps/`

 ### Clean (`-c` or `--clean`)

 The script will crawl the folder you gave as an argument, to clean all existing track metadata.
 It is mainly crafted to prepare tracks to be filled later on, to avoid ambiguous tags to remain (for example TOTALTRACK, TOTALTRACKS, TRACKTOTAL...).
 To do so, run: